Six-run inning propels Pirates past Cardinals | Devdiscourse

 Pittsburgh rookie right-hander Alex McRae, filling in for scheduled starter Joe Musgrove (right foot discomfort), pitched five innings, his longest major league outing, giving up two runs and three hits.
 Wei-Chung Wang (3-0) pitched a scoreless two-thirds of an inning in the seventh, and Felipe Vazquez got a four-out save, his 25th.

-With two outs in the second and Paul DeJong on first, Edman battled through a long at-bat, sending the 10th pitch into the stands in right for a 2-0 Cardinals lead.
+With one out in the second and Paul DeJong on first, Edman battled through a long at-bat, sending the 10th pitch into the stands in right for a 2-0 Cardinals lead.
 Pittsburgh closed it to 2-1 in the third.
 Frazier opened with a base hit and later scored on Newman's double.

-In the seventh, Edman belted his second homer and seventh of the year, this time to right-center for a 3-1 lead.
-Harrison Bader walked.
-Carpenter's pinch-hit RBI single increased it to 4-1.
+In the seventh, Edman belted his second homer of the game and seventh of the year, this time to right-center for a 3-1 lead.
+Harrison Bader then walked and Carpenter's pinch-hit RBI double increased it to 4-1.
 Cole Tucker opened the bottom of the seventh with a pinch-hit single.
 An out later, Newman walked.
 That chased reliever John Gant for Miller, who struck out Bryan Reynolds.

 Marte's two-run single in the eighth put it far out of reach.